toan-tran/ansible_playbook_collection/README.md

 ## List of services / tasks

- - os_vm: Creating VMs on an OpenStack platform for the hosts
+ - os_vm: Creating VMs and attached volumes on an OpenStack platform for Ansible inventory
+ - os_mount_volume: Mounting volumes inside VMs for Ansible inventory
  - added_dns: Adding all hostnames in /etc/hosts of all hosts
  - base: Installing NTP, disabling security among others
  - epel: Declaring EPEL repository in YUM repo list